-South America’s oldest continuously occupied city – and one of its most significant archaeological sites – has plenty to offer visitors.
-The old city is packed with historic churches, monasteries, monuments and museums, while at night Cusco offers a fabulous dining scene and exciting nightlife.
+South America’s oldest continuously occupied city — and one of its most significant archaeological sites — has plenty to offer visitors.
+The old centre is packed with historic churches, monasteries, monuments and museums, and offers a fabulous dining scene.

 We enlisted local guide David Arce Nunez to show us around the former Incan capital.
 Here are David’s top tips for how to spend 24 hours in Cusco.

-First stop of the day – a visit to the lively Wanchaq Market for a taste of the amazing fresh produce available in Cusco.
-This is also a chance to learn more about the Peruvian superfoods craze sweeping the world – grains and legumes grown in the unique micro-climates of the highlands that are packed with antioxidants.
+Our first stop of the day is a visit to the lively Wanchaq Market for a taste of the amazing fresh produce available in Cusco.
+This is also a chance to learn more about the Peruvian superfoods craze sweeping the world — grains and legumes grown in the unique micro-climates of the highlands that are packed with antioxidants.

-It’s time for a coffee and David recommends Café Ayllu in Marquez Street – a Cusco institution.
-In the plaza, head for the eclectic Cappuccino Café directly opposite the Cathedral.
+It’s time for a coffee and David recommends Café Ayllu in Marquez Street — a Cusco institution.
+If you’re taking a coffee break in the Plaza de Armas, head for the eclectic Cappuccino Café directly opposite the cathedral.
 The entrance is hard to find amongst the tour touts working this side of the square, but persevere.
 Go through the small door on the square and up the stairs to the left.
 Snaffle one of the balcony tables for great views.

 There’s no shortage of museums in Cusco.
 The Museo Machu Picchu Casa Concha is a relatively new option, housing a collection of relics from Machu Picchu that were taken back to the USA by Hiram Bingham following his discovery of the overgrown citadel in 1911.
 They’ve recently been returned to Peru.
 This is the ideal warm-up to your visit to the ancient city.

-Time for a late lunch and David suggests any of the small traditional restaurants along Pampa del Castillo, for the chance to try chi charon – pieces of deep fried pork, or cuy – better known as roast guinea pig, which is served whole on a platter.
-The meat is delicious – delicately flavoured with rosemary and basil.
+Time for a late lunch and David suggests any of the small traditional restaurants along Pampa del Castillo, for the chance to try chi charon — pieces of deep fried pork, or cuy — better known as roast guinea pig, which is served whole on a platter.
+The meat is delicious.
+It’s delicately flavoured with rosemary and basil.

 There are hundreds of restaurants to choose from in Cusco.
 Try Cicciolina behind the Cusco Cathedral, just off the Plaza de Armas.
 It’s on the second floor of a colonial mansion.
 Great wine selection and tapas.
 This restaurant also features traditional Peruvian cuisine with an emphasis on produce from the Sacred Valley.
 Anything grown there has got to be good for you!